March 30th Update:

 Japan is now included in these Facebook Ad optimization restrictions.
 This blog post has been updated to clearly outline whether your account is impacted.
 If you’re impacted by these restrictions, you might also be impacted by December 16th, 2020 restrictions to your Messenger account.
 Please read this blog to see if you’re impacted.

 Due to an ongoing effort by Facebook to comply with privacy laws in Europe, Facebook has implemented fundamental changes to its Ad capabilities and features.

-If you are running Facebook Ads and are based in Europe or are targeting users in Europe, these changes will limit and affect the way you run and measure your ads.
+If you are running Facebook Ads and are based in Europe or Japan or are targeting users in Europe/Japan, these changes will limit and affect the way you run and measure your ads.

 As of November 16th, Facebook hasn’t given guidance on when these changes will be lifted or reverted, so for now, make any necessary changes to your current campaigns.
 You can read Facebook’s version of the changes here.

 This post will dive deeper into these changes, how they might affect your ad campaigns, and our suggested next steps.

 The Facebook changes affect two ManyChat user groups.

 If you’re located in any of the 30 European Economic Area (EEA) countries OR Japan, including the 27 EU member states, Norway, Iceland, Liechtenstein, and the UK, these changes apply to you.